FunDeckHermit/chieltracker/README.md

  * [gpx.studio](https://github.com/gpxstudio/gpxstudio.github.io) for displaying the map and overlaying the gpx tracks

 # Installation
 Make a virtual environment and get the requirements above.
 Serve the .gpx and index.html file using Caddy and Bob's your uncle.
+I use a simple cron tab entry to poll for new location data.